nitin1chandani/Backend-Notes/README.md

 Headers
 -> Through Headers we can also send data to server from front end

-Body
--> 95% of time you will send data through body, so this is the most preferrable way to send data to backend.

 Middlewares : Middlewares are most imp.
 They are the middleman between the routes and client. so actually what happen is when the request is made by user then that request is parsed from middlewares.
 So basically it is mostly use for authenticate the "request".